-Like many other health care services the procurement department is subject to a comprehensive inspection (scrutiny) program.
-This involves a number of different internal and external bodies who look at how the Trust is meeting all its statutory obligations, ensure that we have compliance with the numerous rules and regulations, and check that we are getting best value on our purchases.
+Like many other health care services, the procurement department is subject to a comprehensive inspection (scrutiny) program.
+This involves a number of different internal and external bodies who look at how the Trust is meeting all its statutory obligations, ensure that we have compliance with the numerous rules and regulations, and check that we are getting the best value on our purchases.

-The procurement department uses the ‘Agresso purchase order system’ to buy goods and services and currently over £17m is purchased through this system, including £2.3m via an e-catalogue of goods.
+The procurement department uses the ‘Agresso purchase order system’ to buy goods and services and currently over £34m is purchased through this system, including £4.5m via an e-catalogue of goods.

-Trust staff have to ensure they are getting best value for money when they are buying goods or services for the Trust but by doing so have to follow a number of rules, including:
+Trust staff have to ensure they are getting the best value for money when they are buying goods or services for the Trust but by doing so have to follow a number of rules, including:

-For purchases between £5,000 and £15,000
+For purchases between £10,000 and £25,000

-That are not made against a formal contract it is the Trusts policy to obtain 3 competitive quotes (in writing).
+For purchases that are not made against a formal public sector contract, it is the Trusts policy to obtain 3 competitive quotes (in writing).
 For goods and services that are only available from one supplier, a separate authorisation process is followed which seeks assurance that the goods or service could only be obtained from that one supplier, these “sole supplier” purchases are made by exception.

 Winning Trust Business